How to Craft an Effective Restaurant Operations Plan

 Here’s a high-level example of what type of staffing information to include in your operations plan:

 - Hiring: Post job openings on relevant platforms, conduct interviews, and check references.
-Check out this article for sample interview questions.

 - Onboarding: Provide new hires with an orientation, introduce them to team members, and train them on SOPs.